-Find and identify the origin of a Windows 11 crash
+Find and identify the cause of a crash Windows 11

-Have you ever encountered your computer crashing in Windows 11?
-Have you noticed an unresponsive app or data loss?
+Have you ever experienced your computer crashing under Windows 11 ?
+Have you noticed an unresponsive application or data loss?

-Windows 11 crashes can cause considerable disruption for users.
-Therefore, it is important to understand the causes of these crashes and know how to fix them quickly.
-Fortunately, Windows has several built-in tools that can help you identify potential causes of these issues and fix them.
+The crashes of Windows 11 can cause considerable disruption to users.
+Therefore, it is important to understand the causes of these crashes and know how to resolve them quickly.
+Fortunately, Windows has several built-in tools that can help you identify potential causes of these issues and resolve them.

-In this article, we'll show you how to use these tools to diagnose and fix Windows crashing issues.
+In this article, we'll show you how to use these tools to diagnose and fix computer crash issues.
+Windows.

-Windows includes several built-in tools that can help you identify potential causes of a crash and troubleshoot problems.
-The Event Viewer and Task Manager are two important tools for diagnosing Windows crashes.
+Windows includes several built-in tools that can help you identify potential causes of a crash and resolve issues.
+The Event Viewer and Task Manager are two important tools for diagnosing computer crashes.
+Windows.

-The Event Viewer is a diagnostic tool that logs system and application events.
+The Event Viewer is a diagnostic tool that records system and application events.
 Indeed, it can help you identify errors and warnings related to crashes.

-• First, open the Event Viewer by clicking Start, typing "Event Viewer" in the search bar, and then clicking the Event Viewer app.
+• First, open the Event Viewer by clicking Start, typing “Event Viewer” in the search bar, and then clicking on the Event Viewer application.

 • To continue, select "System" to view system logs, or "Application" to view application logs.

-• To narrow the results, use the filter options.
+• To refine the results, use the filter options.
 You can filter logs by event type (error, warning, etc.), source name, or date range.

-• To identify crashes, look for crash-related events.
+• To identify crashes, search for crash-related events.
 Crash events can be system errors or crash events in the application logs.

 • Finally, to troubleshoot crashes, use the information obtained.